 Diameter and Weight

 Droplet sizes are measured in microns.
-A micron is 1/1000 millimeter, or about 1/25,000 of an inch.
-For perspective, a human hair is about 100 microns in diameter.
+A micron is 1/1000 of a millimeter or about 1/25,000 of an inch.
+For perspective, human hair is about 100 microns in diameter.
 Spray droplets smaller than 150 microns tend to be the most prone to drift.
 These small droplets fall more slowly than large droplets.
 They do not have enough weight to overcome air resistance and are likely to float in wind currents.

 Even small changes in droplet diameter make big differences in droplet weight.
 An increase in droplet diameter from 150 microns to about 190 microns doubles the droplet weight.
 An increase in droplet diameter from 150 microns to about 240 microns increases the weight 4 times.
 Doubling the diameter to 300 microns increases its weight, and also its volume, by 8 times.
 Heavier droplets fall more quickly and are less affected by air movement.